timawesomeness/python-tutorials/1/README.md

     print("math isn't broken")
 ```

 Here we see a variable being used in an if-else-if statement, as well as the equality and inequality operators. `!=` checks if the first thing is not equal to the second thing. `==` checks whether the first thing is equal to the second thing (as opposed to just `=` in math).
 Both of these, as well as the `<` and `>` that we used before, "return" a value - True or False - indicating their result.
-If you want, you can `print(1 == 1)` to demonstrate this.
+If you want, you can open the Python Console mentioned earlier, and run `print(1 == 1)` to demonstrate this.

 Run the code, it should still output `math isn't broken`.